Erkerode

-Erkerode is a small village and a community in the District of Wolfenbüttel, in the south-east of Lower Saxony, Germany.
+Erkerode is a municipality in the District of Wolfenbüttel, in the south-east of Lower Saxony, Germany.
 It is nearly 16 km south-east of Braunschweig.
 The Elm, a range of forested hills, is close by.

 The town of Erkerode was first mentioned in historic documents in 1175 (Erikeroth).
 The village belonged to the noble family of Veltheim since the 12th century.
 It was part of the court of Destedt.
 There are still many medieval farm houses of various types to be seen in the village today.